o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 #### Latest Features:

-- The latest version of Wing Pro 8 (8.3.3.1) is recommended, as there was a bug in the initial release that prevented Launch Configurations bound to a ENVAR (like above) to function properly.
+- The latest version of Wing Pro 8 (8.3.3.1) is recommended, as there was a bug in the initial release that prevented Launch Configurations bound to a ENVAR to function properly (as described in this readme), which has been fixed.
 Wing Pro 9 likely works as well, you may just have to make slight adjustments to the configuration (covered in this document below)

 - The DccScriptingInterface Gem (DCCsi) can be added to your Game Project.
 See [Registering Gems to a Project](https://www.o3de.org/docs/user-guide/project-config/register-gems/), and [Adding and Removing Gems in a Project](https://www.o3de.org/docs/user-guide/project-config/add-remove-gems/) which you can do through the Project Manager (o3de.exe) With the DCCsi enabled, you can launch Wing Pro 8 via menus in the main Editor.

-- Some additional testing and improvement have been mad in the current release (2210), including changes to better support Installer build folder patterns.
+- Some additional testing and improvements have been made and are in the in the current release (2210), including changes to better support Installer build folder patterns.
 See the [readme.md at the root of the DCCsi](https://github.com/o3de/o3de/blob/development/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/readme.md) for more information about advanced configuration.

 ## TL/DR: Getting Started